 Shimmering sunshine, bouncing off the water, an almost unbelievable shade of turquoise and brilliant blue.
 A friendly, welcoming community of locals, eager to show you their island home.
 Wild goats, hidden beaches, secluded spots and an abundance of brightly coloured fish, unique coral formations, dolphins whales and more.
-Take all of this and combine with a rich and fascinating history, stunning sunsets and long, gorgeous days… that’s Great Keppel Island.
+Take all of this and combine it with a rich and fascinating history, stunning sunsets and long, gorgeous days… that’s Great Keppel Island.
 Days of adventure, exploration and relaxation await, offering a little something for everybody, a short journey from the Queensland coastline.
-If you’re planning a trip but aren’t sure what to do, peep our guide to these 13 awesome things you absolutely must do on Great Keppel Island.
+If you’re planning a trip but aren’t sure what to do, peep our guide to these 13 awesome things you absolutely must do on Great Keppel (Wop-pa) Island.

 But first, watch this…

 1. Visit one of Australia’s most beautiful beaches

 Yep, you read that right!
 Great Keppel Island is home to one of the most beautiful beaches in Australia and when you visit, it’s easy to see why.
 Coming in at #14 on the list, Long Beach is a gorgeous stretch of pristine sand, usually with nobody else on it but you.
 With beautiful clear water, it’s a must-visit spot for all visitors and offers the chance to have a dip on one of the most truly beautiful beaches you’ve ever seen.
 We were treated to a visit to this incredible spot by the team at Great Keppel Island Hideaway.